 If you have been following me for a while, you’re probably noticing a pattern in the things I like.
 For example, I’m a blue person.
 I just LOVE blue.
-However, as I’ve grown older I endorsed a wide palette of colors because they are so powerful but mostly charismatic.
+However, as I’ve grown older I have endorsed a wide palette of colors, because they are so powerful, but mostly charismatic.
 Their impact on us is SO deep, sometimes deeper than we realize.
 And thus, I admit that I have a “hard time” at first accepting a “colorless” design scheme request from a client.
 But my remedy to that is colored glass!
 Oh yes, pops of colored glass can balance things out and make everything appear as a seamless design statement in a most brilliant way.

-It’s smooth, transparent yet, not colorless I began to notice it everywhere.
+It’s smooth, transparent yet, not colorless and I began to notice it everywhere.
 And I mean everywhere…the most mesmerizing building facades are made with glass.
 How could I overlook that!
 Then there were glass railings and balustrades that began to appear in one building after the other.
 Everywhere and anywhere there was at least something made of glass acting as a huge reminder that I owed it more credit than I cared to give.

 Fastforward…I got married and when I had to pick a coffee table I ended up picking a square black glass table with a black metal truss underneath (my engineering discipline has a hold on me sometimes).
 To top it up, I chose the same dining table!!!
 YES, I did!
 And the wildest thing?
 I haven’t regretted it for one sec.
 It looks amazing in my open floor space and I know that they were the best choices ever!!

 I came to realize how wrong it was of me to exclude such a diverse, material with all-that-mighty potential.
 It turns out that glass gives me the most exquisite “solutions” to various design hick-ups!
 It’s also a fact that whenever, designers “run-out” of solutions then they know that they can always rely on glass and its uniqueness.

 Glass Panels (…as a building material)

 So, say you have an open floor plan space, but somewhere amidst you want to designate a very special area.
 You want that area to stand out for a specific reason, essentially cutting it off from the rest of the activities that might go on in the remaining space without the use of ordinary walls.
 The use of colored glass panels would be the most brilliant way to go about it.

 Glass Furniture and Decor Objects (…as a decor element)

 Therefore, it did not surprise me that glass furniture appeared once more this year at Milan’s Salone del Mobile Satellite section captivating the fair’s visitors.
 I don’t know for sure if this trend will grow any stronger, but I’m pretty sure that it will never subside either.
 An accent glass furnishing is just the thing we need for an eclectic interior, now and always.

-Glass decor objects have been around for long time, as a matter of fact a lot longer than furniture.
+Glass decor objects have been around for a really long time.
+As a matter of fact a lot longer than furniture.
 Murano’s glass objects are probably the best known of their kind worldwide for ages.
 Murano’s island in Venice became the center of a glass blowing tradition that ages many centuries back.
 It was the leading glass industry and if I may say so, I believe they still produce the best quality of glassware using the same old techniques.

 Is it possible to amplify the effect of colored glass?
 Yes, it is if we add some light to it!
 Ceiling lighting for example made with Murano glass is probably one of the most sought after Murano decor items.
 Murano glass chandeliers date back to the 1700’s.
 The tradition remains the same, but the new artisans make also wonderful contemporary lighting that’s well worth looking into if you can afford it.
 (They do have though, some affordable pendant lights).
 In any case, glass lighting even if it’s not Murano glass is still so pretty…

 A word about the lesson learned…

 Colored glass is a material that I didn’t appreciate enough at first.
 That was clearly my mistake.
 But as I grow older and learned to appreciate the details, the colors, the scents, and value all those things that make my heart race faster I have also realized that everyone and anyone can make design statements every day with the littlest of things.
 Even a humble material like glass can resonate hard our affection for design in a most sincere way.
 It can’t fail us.
-If I hold a party for example, I use my colored glasses.
-Firstly because they make me happy.
-Then because they show a little bit about my design consciousness.
-So just give in to its charm like I did and let me know of your favorite glass objects…a vase, a pitcher, a tealight holder.
-Tell me how you use it.
-At the end of the day, we have nothing to lose.
-By introducing/using decor objects like that and taking the time to come up with a design scheme we will only promote a better quality of living while showcasing our inspiring style!
-Let’s love our home…